 - Street Team Youth Programs

 *Marion Turner Stubbs Thomas, born on this date in 1910.
 She was a Black socialite and civic organizer.

 Together they had two daughters, Marion Patricia and Frederica Turner.
-She was a well-regarded concert pianist in the area, and also taught piano in Bordentown, NJ, both publicly and privately.
-In 1938, she was a founding member of Jack and Jill of America, Incorporated, which was founded in Philadelphia.
+She was a well-regarded concert pianist in the area and also taught piano in Bordentown, NJ, both publicly and privately.
+In 1938, she was a founding member of Jack and Jill of America, Incorporated, founded in Philadelphia.
 After Dr. Stubbs passed away, she married Dr. Alfred Thomas of Detroit, with whom she had one daughter, Linda Thomas.

 In her later years, she worked as an equal employment opportunity counselor for the Department of Housing and Urban Development.
 Marion Turner Stubbs Thomas passed away after a stroke in March 1994 in Columbia, MD.